 - It is fine to make up some time over the weekend.
 We prefer that you take Sundays off and our policy is no client communications nor work on Sunday unless there’s an emergency – after all everyone needs a day of rest.

 - Take that long lunch, enjoy a workout with a friend or be there when your child comes home from school or if you need to sleep in, by all means do it while upholding your 32 hour weekly commitment.

 - Take a nap, nothing better than a half hour nap in the afternoon sunshine – try it you will be amazed how much you get done afterward.

-- Priority is serving customers and each other.
+- Priority is serving customers and the Sundog team.

 - 4 day work weeks are allowed – sometimes it is nice to have a 3 day weekend after all.
 Just be sure and work out the schedule with the rest of the team in advance so that they can cover the day you are off.
 We do prefer that in general you spread your 32 hours out M-F to better serve our customers and each other.